 You’re of course not used to doing something out of your comfort zone and may have the inkling to stop or second guess yourself throughout the process.

 And that’s ok.
 Out of your comfort zone is where all the good stuff happens.

-The secret to having a growth mindset is to embrace challenge.
-Look forward to failures, setbacks and pain points, and learn the skill of learning.
+The secret to having a growth mindset is to embrace challenges.
+Look forward to failures, setbacks, and pain points, and learn the skill of learning.

 And stop seeking approval.

 Learning from others and their experiences is a huge part of growing.
 While it may be difficult to seek feedback instead of approval, being a learn-it-all instead of a know-it-all can make all the difference in how you limit yourself.